ofekyem/Facebook-Project/README.md

 In this app, you can perform the same features available on the original Facebook platform, such as creating a user, adding a post, adding a comment to a post, making friends, and more.

-This project was developed using C++, HTML/CSS/JavaScript, and Java.
+This project was developed using C++, HTML, CSS, JavaScript, and Java.

 It was also built in a React environment and uses a Node.js server.